omegasenior/topbiketoursportugal/content/tours/douro-valley-cycling-camp-training.md

 ---
 # Douro Valley Cycling camp Training

-## Training, discovering, quite and fun!
+## Training, discovering, calming and fun!

 \
-Douro Valley is know because of the Wine and the great landscape.
+Douro Valley is known because of its Wine and great landscapes.

-Its still an unknow region for several cyclists.
-Regions like Mallorca are Known for their great cycling camps, because of the weather conditions.
+It's still an unknown region for several cyclists.
+Regions like Mallorca are known for their great cycling camps, because of the weather conditions.

-Douro Valley from March to November is also good in terms of weather.
-Come and train with us, and we will suprise you with our local accommodations that in the majority are farms and also try our local gastronomy.
-There´s a lot of different activities to complement your stay that will surprise you!
+Douro Valley from March to November is also good when it comes to weather.
+Come and train with us.
+We will suprise you with our local accommodations that, in the majority of the time, are farms.
+Try our local gastronomy.
+You might be surprised on how many different activities there are to complement your stay"!

-Keep in mind that traffic in Douro Valley is really really really low!
+Keep in mind that traffic in Douro Valley is really, really, really low!

-We have the best tarmac roads for you in a region without the usual tourist invasion and traffic if you compare it with Mallorca.What are you waiting for?
+We have the best tarmac roads for you, in a region without the usual tourist invasion, when you compare it with Mallorca.
+What are you waiting for?

 We have different daily rides in the region depending on your skills.

 Contact us so we can know your physical level and send you a proposal.